Historic Preservation Commission

 - Kevin Hall

 Since 1986, the City of Pascagoula has been a Certified Local Government (CLG) through an agreement with the National Park Service (NPS) and the Mississippi Department of Archives and History (MDAH).
 As a CLG, the City and the Historic Preservation Commission diligently work to promote historic preservation at the grassroots level.
+The City of Pascagoula is one of the oldest CLG communities in the nation.
 For more information on this program, please visit the NPS CLG program website.

 The City of Pascagoula is also designated as a Preserve America Community.
 The Preserve America Program encourages communities to celebrate their heritage, utilize historic assets for economic and community revitalization, and support historic education and heritage tourism programs.
 With this title, the City has received White House recognition, a Preserve America Community road sign, and is eligible for Preserve America grants among other benefits.